jantokic/alpin11-coding-challenge/README.md

 Run `npm install`!

+## Setting up PostgreSQL

+Create a PostgreSQL and update the .env file to your needs!

 ## Start the backend application

 Run `npx nx serve backend` to start the development server or `npm run start:backend`.
 Happy coding!